The Pros and Cons of Married Filing Separately and Itemized Deductions

-When it comes to taxes, couples typically have a big decision to make: should they file their taxes together or file separately?
-Many people wonder about the differences between married filing separately and itemized deductions.
+When it comes to taxes, couples face a big decision each spring: file together or file separately?
+If you’re weighing the differences between married filing separately and itemized deductions, understanding how the rules work can help you keep more of your money.

 What Does It Mean to File Separately?